Northamptonshire: Northampton Saints

 A view towards the Carlsberg and Cinch stands in Franklin's Gardens, home of the Saints.

 The county's most popular sports team by attendance, Northampton Saints, compete in the Gallagher Premiership and European Rugby Champions Cup, and are based at the 15,249 capacity Franklin's Gardens.

 During the 2023/24 Season, Northampton Saints finished the Premiership season top of the table, securing them a Home Semi-Final against the reigning Gallagher Premiership Champions Saracens, with Saints winning and becoming Finalists for the first time since winning the league in 2014.
 Saints played Bath Rugby at Twickenham Stadium in the Final on 8 June 2024.
 Northampton Saints won the Match beating Bath Rugby 25–21 and becoming the Gallagher Premiership Champions for the second time.
-Over 35,000 fans of the 82,000 capacity crowd traveled from Northamptonshire to watch the final in London.
+Over 35,000 fans of the 82,000 capacity crowd travelled from Northamptonshire to watch the final in London.

 To date, Saints have won seven major titles.
 They were European Champions in 2000, and English Champions in 2014 and 2024.
 They have also won the secondary European Rugby Challenge Cup twice, in 2009 and 2014, the Anglo-Welsh Cup in 2010, and the inaugural Premiership Rugby Cup in 2019.

 Finally, the Saints have won the Second Division title three times; in 1990, 1996 and 2008.

 Their biggest rivals are Leicester Tigers.
 The East Midlands Derby is one of the fiercest rivalries in English rugby union.